RabiesLabPeru/ses_rabies/README.md

-# Neighborhood Socioeconomic Status and Dog-Mediated Rabies: Disparities in Incidence and Surveillance Effort in a Latin American City
+# Socioeconomic Disparities and Dog Rabies: A Retrospective Analysis of High-Spatial- Resolution Surveillance Data from a Latin American City

-This repository contains scripts used in the analysis presented in the manuscript titled _Neighborhood Socioeconomic Status and Dog-Mediated Rabies: Disparities in Incidence and Surveillance Effort in a Latin American City_.
+This repository contains scripts used in the analysis presented in the manuscript titled _Socioeconomic Disparities and Dog Rabies: A Retrospective Analysis of High-Spatial-Resolution Surveillance Data from a Latin American City_.
 A description of the repository's contents are provided below.

 # Script files
 Scripts used in the analysis can be found in the **scripts** folder.
 A description of each script file can be found below.